Northwest Wildflowers

 America the Beautiful Pass

 The America the Beautiful annual pass costs $80, and it's valid for entry into almost any National Park or National Monument, plus a few other types of federal recreation areas run by the NPS or BLM.
 As a bonus, it can also be used anywhere a Northwest Forest Pass is required.
-It isn't fully transferable/shareable, but there are spaces for two signatures, so you can split one with a friend.
+(Unfortunately, National Parks frequently check IDs, and there's only one signature slot, so you can't share it.)

 If you're 62 or older, you can buy an annual America the Beautiful "Senior Pass" for just $20... and once you've purchased 4 of them, you can trade them in for a Lifetime Pass.